 - Wrap the filling in the dough by flattening the dough balls into a circle, placing the ball of filling in the centre, and pushing up slowly until the wrapper completely covers the filling.

-- Boil a large pot (around 1.5 litres) of water.
-Add the brown sugar and ginger.
-Once it boils, add the glutinous rice balls carefully.
+- Boil a large pot of water.
+Once it boils, add the glutinous rice balls to a bowl.
 Move them with a spoon to prevent them from sticking.
+When the tang yuan floats to the top, cook for a minute more and then dish it out along with the soup.

-Notes
+Recipe Notes

 - You can replace the peanut and black sesame fillings with other filling flavours such as lotus seed, red bean or taro paste.